jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 *A short 10 min walk takes you to the canyon view point*

-After some lunch and a nice coffee we made our way back into the national park to see if the mountain would show its face today.
-And we were happy to see it had!
+After some lunch and a nice coffee we made our way back into the Cradle Mountain national park to see if the summit would show its face.
+We were happy to see that there was far less cloud hanging about today.

 ![](/images/65808689-BF18-4F0D-B91C-2790CA26C0EC.jpeg)